zincfan/web-tech-project/README.md

 ""Suggestions for adding features are welcomed.
 These are not only features to be added.
 We will see about these as progress is made.""

 As of 26 Oct 2019 , no webpages are fully fledged.
 Just prototypes.
+As of 20-11-2019, website is hosted on repoz.000webhostapp.com